jessepharrison/puhti-r/r-documentation/mkl-update.md

 To improve the performance of multi-threaded tasks, `r-env-singularity` automatically binds OpenMP threads to specific cores using `OMP_PLACES=cores`.
 The container has also been configured to monitor thread affinity using `OMP_AFFINITY_FORMAT` and `OMP_DISPLAY_AFFINITY` ([see this page for details](https://docs.csc.fi/computing/running/performance-checklist/#hybrid-parallelization-in-mahti)).

-An example batch job script employing multiple threads can be found below.
+An example batch job script can be found below.
 Here we submit a job using eight cores (and therefore eight threads).
 Notice how we match the number of threads and cores using `OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK`:

 ```
 #!/bin/bash -l